Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

-\myparagraph{Topic Model of Content Domains (RQ2)} Our topic model of the content of conversations in which ``@grok'' was mentioned yields \newdatainfo{53 topics} ({see Appendix Figure~\ref{fig:content_topic_map_primary}).
-A large share \newdatainfo{(37\%)} of conversations centered on political topics, including immigration and crime, the conflicts in Palestine and Ukraine, and conversations about significant events of governments.
-Other conversations covered a range of topics related to finance (\textit{e.g.}, cryptocurrency and stock market trends), artificial intelligence capabilities and features, and sports (\textit{e.g.}, soccer news, NFL QB performance).
-We also observed topics related to direct addresses to Grok, wherein users request news or information about the model (see counts for each topic in Appendix Table~\ref{tab:topics}).
+\myparagraph{Topic Model of Content Domains} Our topic model of the content of conversations in which ``@grok'' was mentioned yields \newdatainfo{53 topics} ({Appendix Figure~\ref{fig:content_topic_map_primary}).
+A large share \newdatainfo{(37\%)} of conversations centered on political topics, including immigration and crime, the conflicts in Palestine and Ukraine, and conversations about political events and government.
+Other conversations covered a range of topics related to finance (e.g., cryptocurrency and stock market trends), AI capabilities, and sports (e.g., soccer news, NFL QB performance).
+We also observed topics related to Grok, wherein users request news or information about the model (see counts for each topic in Appendix Table~\ref{tab:topics}).
 We thus observed, at the abstract level of a topic model, how the domain of conversations on X influences the roles played by Grok.